gautier-lefebvre/vscode-file-template-manager/README.md

 - **baz**: overridden and prompted to the user in `{{name}}.{{baz}}.{{id}}.whatever`.
 - **name**: overridden in your current template file name.
 - **id**: prompted to the user in `{{name}}.{{baz}}.{{id}}.whatever`.
+- **groupTemplates**: computed when creating the file using the file template.
 - **timestamp**: computed when creating the file using the file template.
 - **relativeFilePath**: computed when creating the file using the file template.
 - **fileName**: computed when creating the file using the file template.